-One morning - Main Hall Assembly (two year groups) One morning - Year Assembly in the Studio (just Year Seven) Three mornings - Form Assembly in Form Rooms (with the Form Teachers)
+One morning - Main Hall Assembly

+One morning - Year Assembly in the Studio

+Three mornings - Form Assembly in Form Rooms (with the Form Teachers)

 Food and Drink in School

 To Start the Day: Breakfast is served from 8.15am - 8.40am in the main dining room.
 Various morning goods are available e.g. toast, crumpets, fruit teacakes, cereals and milk, and grilled bacon sandwiches.
 Fresh fruit, yoghurt, hot chocolate, fresh milk and juices are also available.